af-adam/phpfog-docs/reliability.markdown

 #### Caching Server

 Next, the load balancer forwards the request to one of our Varnish Cache Servers.
-We've set up multiple cache servers to handle requests and we've distributed them across different "availability zones".
-Availability zones are distinct locations that are engineered to be insulated from failures in other availability zones and provide low latency network connectivity to other availability zones.
-Properly configured, the Caching Servers can actually load static contents from your app, even when your app server is down.
+We've set up multiple cache servers to handle requests, and, properly configured, the Caching Servers can actually load static contents from your app, even when your app server is down.

 #### Second Load Balancer

 After the caching server, the requests go to the second load balancer.
 The load balancer directs requests to the application server best able to handle the requests.
-If a server is unavailable, it is routed to a new server thus improves the reliability of your application.
+If a server is unavailable, it is routed to a new server thus improving the reliability of your application.

 #### App Servers and Code Repository